Identifying Illicit Drug Residue with a Surface Drug Test Kit

 The D4D pentest is a Multiple Drug Detection & Identification device designed to identify narcotic drugs by color reactions.
 When using this test, it will quickly highlight if a drug has been found.

 When you are unsure what substance you’ve found and want to get a better idea of what it is, the manufacturer suggests using a D4D and C&H combination.
 This is the most popular option because together, they can detect over forty different substances.
-In summary, screen the unknown substance first with the D4D to see if there is a color reaction and then confirm and identify with the C&H.
+In summary, screen the unknown substance first with the D4D to see if there is a color reaction, and then confirm and identify it with the C&H.

 The general screening test D4D can detect over two dozen drugs with one application.
 The multiple drug detection and identification C&H pentest can positively identify over ten different drugs.
 The C&H pentest will confirm many of the drugs screened by the D4D pentest.
 Both pentest can analyze pills, powder, trace residues, and liquid.
 The analysis does not destroy the evidence, and no special disposal procedures are required.
 They are safe to use with quick results and no previous knowledge of testing.